 Reading is the heart of education and the key to independent learning.
 At Bridge and Patrixbourne CEP School we want our children to be confident, competent readers who see it as a valuable, worthwhile and enjoyable activity - not just children who can read.

-Reading is placed at the heart of our creative curriculum at Bridge and Patrixbourne CEP School and learning is bought alive through a wide range high quality literature both within our school library and as part of the taught curriculum in class.
+Reading is placed at the heart of our creative curriculum at Bridge and Patrixbourne CEP School and learning is brought alive through a wide range high quality literature both within our school library and as part of the taught curriculum in class.